Etyre/Engineered-Efficacy-/Intentionality-and-Productivity-system.md

 [note to myself: just describe what I do.
 I can go back and include sections on the general theory later.]

+[note

+Some factorings:

+Energy, Intentionality, Making it easy to do the right thing / design

+Be resourced, do the thing

+* Energy
+* Intentionality
+* Affordance
+* Momentum
+* Aversion
+* Distraction

+Expanded:

+* Energy
+	* Sleep
+	* Exercise
+	* Day-level rhythms
+* Intentionality
+	* Meditation
+	* In-line logging
+	* Time-tracking
+	* Chess-timer
+	* Aversions and and the internal impetus to distraction
+		* Shifting state?
+* Affordance
+	* Preplanning
+	* Focus on one thing
+	* Chess-timer
+	* Focusmate
+	* Well fit structure and scheduling
+	* External Distractions
+* Momentum
+	* Wake up all at once
+	* Morning TAP-chains into work

+Similar, but not identical:

+* Energy
+	* Sleep
+	* Exercise
+	* Day-level rhythms
+* Intentionality
+	* Meditation
+	* In-line logging
+	* Time-tracking
+	* Chess-timer
+	* Aversions and and the internal impetus to distraction
+		* Shifting state?
+* Affordance
+	* Well fit structure and scheduling
+	* Clarity
+		* Preplanning
+		* Focus on one thing
+	* Activation energy
+		* Momentum
+			* Wake up all at once
+			* Morning TAP-chains into work
+		* Chess-timer
+		* Focusmate
+	* Removing External Distractions

 My productivity and intentionality system has 3 steps:

 Maximize my personal energy